cheanlin07/Public-Health-Data-Challenge-/README.md

 Powerpoint was created using Google Slide

+## Resource
 Dataset is provided from Centers for Disease Control and Prevention: https://wonder.cdc.gov/mcd.html

+## Goal of the Project
+The goal of this project is to analyze the age groups affected by drugs &amp; alcohol overdoses in the top 5 states with their death rates, and determine the relationship between the death rate and causes of death.
 The complete output of the code is published in Rpubs: http://rpubs.com/andy890928/asachallenge460

-The goal of this project is to analyze the age groups affected by drugs &amp; alcohol overdoses in the top 5 states with their death rates, and determine the relationship between the death rate and causes of death.

 We used bar charts to show the death rates and causes of death in the top five states